Mecalac announces foldable-canopy loaders

 Photo courtesy of Mecalac North America

-Mecalac North America, a Norfolk, Massachusetts-based designer, manufacturer and distributor of compact construction equipment, has announced a foldable-canopy version of its MCL compact loader line, with models including the MCL2, MCL4, MCL6 and MCL8.
+Mecalac North America, a Norfolk, Massachusetts-based designer, manufacturer and distributor of compact construction equipment, has launched a foldable-canopy version of its MCL compact loader line, with models including the MCL2, MCL4, MCL6 and MCL8.

 The foldable-canopy MCL loaders have been designed for use in landscaping and especially agriculture applications, the company says, with a quick-folding canopy that allows operators to leverage the loaders’ benefits in areas with limited overhead clearance.